Top 40 Software Testing Interview Questions

 - 4 Final Thoughts!

 If you barely have any experience in this space and just beginning your journey, you might want to start with this section.
 It covers the fundamental questions that a budding tester often asks during interviews.

 1. What do you understand by software testing?

 Software testing is the procedure for judging software programs’ effectiveness, accuracy, and usability.
 Therefore, software testing involves running a system or program to look for bugs, mistakes, or other flaws.
 The aim is to verify whether the code satisfies the client’s unique needs, expectations, and requirements.

 2. Explain the different types of software testing.

 i.
 Unit Testing

 Unit testing concentrates on the most fundamental building block of software design.
-The programmer will frequently perform this task using sample input and observing the appropriate outputs.
+The programmer frequently performs this task using sample input and observing the appropriate outputs.
 We test either a single unit or a collection of related elements.

 ii.
 Integration Testing